 In the meantime, I'm here to answer any additional questions you might have.

-Proposal template if you haven't heard back after several weeks
+Email #5: Follow-up email template to use if you haven't heard anything after several weeks

-If several weeks have gone by and you still haven’t heard anything, sending one additional email is okay.
+If several weeks have gone by and you still have heard nothing, sending a final follow-up email is okay.
 With all communications, be mindful of your prospective client's needs and communicate with respect.

 Hi [prospective client],